John Connell Awards 2022

-The John Connell Awards, launched in 2000, and now in their 19th year, are held at the Palace of Westminster to recognise and promote innovative ideas and solutions from local authorities, industry and individuals that have made a positive impact on the reduction of excessive noise in the community to improve the aural environment.
+The John Connell Awards, launched in 2000, and now in their 20th year are held at the Palace of Westminster to recognise and promote innovative ideas and solutions from local authorities, industry and individuals who have made a positive impact to reduce excessive noise to support health and well-being and improve the aural environment.

 The John Connell Awards are named after NAS’s far-sighted founder John Connell OBE, who lobbied the Noise Abatement Act through Parliament in 1960 when noise became a statutory nuisance in the UK for the first time.
 These unique awards, known as the ‘Noise Oscars’, acknowledge the importance of the quality of sound in our lives, and champion vital advances in reducing the negative impact of unnecessary noise for the public benefit.
 Over 250 recipients from local authorities, industry, organisations and individuals have now been honoured for the significant impact they have made to improve the aural environment.

 John Connell Awards 2022 will be held in the Terrace Pavilion, Palace of Westminster, on Wednesday, 19th October 2022.
 We are delighted and honoured that Sir Peter Bottomley, Member of Parliament for Worthing West and Father of the House, will be the MP host for the event.